top of page

 Step 2: Spread suggests the correct journals

-Rather than you calculating the split manually, Spread proposes the accruals and prepayments automatically.
-A quarterly invoice posted in March gets backed out of March and spread correctly across January, February, and March.
-A rent invoice covering April to June gets apportioned across those three months.
+Spread proposes the accruals and prepayments automatically.
+A quarterly invoice posted in March gets backed out of March and spread correctly across January, February and March.
+Multi-line invoices, multi-currency transactions, and invoices with different tracking categories are all handled at line-item level.

-Step 3: You review and approve — or automate entirely
+Step 3: You review and approve, or automate entirely

 Step 4: Spread catches missing bills at month-end